Frequently Asked Questions

 College of Medicine Registrar’s Office, 6850 Lake Nona Bldg., Suite 115, Orlando, FL 32827-7408

-This is a state-supported program and therefore we will accept only U.S. Citizens and Permanent Resident Aliens with a “Final” resident alien card in their possession.
-At the discretion of the admissions office, asylees and those pending a permanent resident alien card may be sent a secondary application if they communicate with the admissions office that they will have a permanent resident alien card in-hand by November 1 of the application cycle.
-It will be up to the applicant to determine if they want to submit their secondary application and fee prior to receiving their permanent resident alien card.
+This is a state-supported program, and therefore we will accept only U.S. Citizens and Permanent Resident Aliens with a “Final” resident alien card in their possession.
+At the discretion of the admissions office, asylees and those pending a permanent resident alien card may be sent a secondary application if they communicate with the admissions office that they will have a permanent resident alien card in hand by November 1 of the application cycle.
+It will be up to the applicant to determine if they want to submit their secondary application and fee before receiving their permanent resident alien card.
 Fees will not be refunded if the deadline is not met.
 We will not be allowed to process any application that does not meet these requirements.

-Because of the innovative integration of our curriculum and clinical content, the University of Central Florida College of Medicine does not accept transfer request.
-Students with advanced standing must apply as a traditional incoming M1 applicant.
-If a transfer policy is implemented in the future, then it will most likely mirror transfer programs that accept students entering the M3 year of the medical curriculum.
+Because of the innovative integration of our curriculum and clinical content, the University of Central Florida College of Medicine does not accept transfer requests.
+Students with advanced standing must apply as a traditional incoming M1 applicants.

-This really begins during your freshman year of college, and sometimes earlier.
-It is important to work closely with your undergraduate advisors and Premed Advising Office.
-These resources will help you to understand academic requirements and also provide suggestions for constructing your academic program.
-Taking the proper courses in the proper sequence should allow you to be prepared to take the MCAT at the earliest possible time.
+This begins during your first year of college and sometimes earlier.
+It is essential to work closely with your undergraduate advisors and Premed Advising Office.
+These resources will help you understand academic requirements and assist with constructing your educational program.
+Taking the proper courses in the appropriate sequence should prepare you to take the MCAT at the earliest possible time.
 Optimally, students will prepare to take the MCAT during the spring of their junior year in college.

-UCF receives nearly 5,000+ applications annually.
-Of that applicant pool approximately 440 will be interviewed.
+UCF receives nearly 5,500+ applications annually.
+Of that applicant pool, approximately 500 will be interviewed.
 The final matriculating class will be 120.
-Nearly 11 percent of those applying to medical schools nationwide have applied to UCF, based on data reported through the Association of American Medical Colleges.
+According to data reported through the Association of American Medical Colleges, about 10% of those applying to medical schools nationwide have applied to UCF.

-I know that at least a bachelor's degree is required, but is there specific course work that is also required?
+I know that at least a bachelor's degree is required, but is there specific coursework also needed?

-Yes, the UCF M.D.
-Program requires specific course work as requirements to enter the program.
-The required course work is consistent with course work required by other M.D.
+Yes, the UCF M.D. program requires specific coursework to enter the program.
+The required coursework is consistent with the coursework required by other M.D.
 Programs which are:

 - Biology with lab – 2 semesters/3 quarters